This article was last updated on April 26th 2013.

 Don't leave things until the last minute.

 Open your account a few weeks before you actually need to book your first trip.
 You might want to try booking a low value ticket to test that your account works and see what outcome you should expect.
-A 2S ticket from DLI to GZB will cost around Rs 50/- including booking fees.
+A 2S ticket from DLI to GZB should cost less than Rs 100/- including booking fees.
 This can be cancelled later for a partial refund.
 If you encounter problems registering with IRCTC or Cleartrip consult this thread on solving problems with IRCTC/Cleartrip registration If you really get stuck you can always post a question on IndiaMike by using the "Post Reply" button below!

 Latest comments for Booking Indian Rail Tickets from Abroad